Differences between Iberian Ham and Iberian Shoulder: The Definitive Guide for the Discerning Consumer

 Both Iberian ham and shoulder can come from Iberian pigs, but the final quality of the product varies depending on the animal’s diet and handling.

-• Read Carefully read the labels and certifications of origin.
+- Read labels and certifications of origin carefully.

-• Pay attention to the color, aroma, and texture of the product.
+- Pay attention to the product’s color, aroma, and texture.

 Conclusion